keobox/turic/lesson17/topics.md

 is reached.
 It's a leak but saves the day.
     * Set refcount to max and don't touch it for "internalized" strings: preallocate these kind of strings.
+* My take on using str[] instead of str[20], the offset nature of str is the same as before.